-Nonrefundable portion of employee retention credit (Form 944, line 8c).
-The nonrefundable portion of the employee retention credit is limited to the employer share of social security tax on wages paid in the year that is remaining after that share is first reduced by any credit claimed on Form 944, line 8a, for the qualified small business payroll tax credit for increasing research activities; or any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified taxexempt organizations hiring qualified veterans; and/or any credit claimed on Form 944, line 8b, for the nonrefundable portion of the credit for qualified sick and family leave wages.
-In completing Form 945-A, you take into account the nonrefundable portion of the employee retention credit against the liability for the first payroll payment of the year, but not below zero.
+Nonrefundable portion of employee retention credit for wages paid after December 31, 2020, and before July 1, 2021 (Form 944, line 8c).
+The nonrefundable portion of the employee retention credit is limited to the employer share of social security tax on wages paid during the year that is remaining after that share is first reduced by any credit claimed on Form 944, line 8a, for the qualified small business payroll tax credit for increasing research activities; any credit to be claimed on Form 5884-C, line 11, for the work opportunity credit for qualified tax-exempt organizations hiring qualified veterans; any credit to be claimed on Form 5884-D for the disaster credit for qualified tax-exempt organizations; and/or any credit claimed on Form 944, line 8b, for the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken before April 1, 2021.
+In completing Form 945-A, you take into account the nonrefundable portion of the employee retention credit against the liability for the first payroll payment of the year. but not below zero.
 Then reduce the liability for each successive payroll payment in the year until the nonrefundable portion of the credit is used.
 Any employee retention credit that is remaining at the end of the year because it exceeds the employer share of social security tax is claimed on Form 944, line 10e, as a refundable credit.
-The refundable portion of the credit doesn't reduce the liability reported on Form 945-A. For more information about the employee retention credit, including the dates for which the credit may be claimed, go to IRS.gov/ERC.
+The refundable portion of the credit doesn't reduce the liability reported on Form 945-A. For more information about the employee retention credit, go to IRS.gov/ERC.

 Example.
 Maple Co. is a semiweekly schedule depositor that pays employees every Friday.
-Maple Co. had pay dates every Friday of 2020 starting January 3, 2020.
-Maple Co. paid qualified wages for the employee retention credit on May 1 and May 8.
+Maple Co. had pay dates every Friday of 2021 starting January 1, 2021.
+Maple Co. paid qualified wages for the employee retention credit on May 7 and May 14.
 The nonrefundable portion of the employee retention credit for the year is \$10,000.
-On Form 945-A, Maple Co. will use the \$10,000 to reduce the liability for the January 3 pay date, but not below zero.
-If any nonrefundable portion of the credit remains, Maple Co. applies it to the liability for the January 10 pay date, then the January 17 pay date, and so forth until the entire \$10,000 is used.
+On Form 945-A, Maple Co. will use the \$10,000 to reduce the liability for the January 1 pay date, but not below zero.
+If any nonrefundable portion of the credit remains, Maple Co. applies it to the liability for the January 8 pay date, then the January 15 pay date, and so forth until the entire \$10,000 is used.